-Alternate Unit Support (Curb or Slab Mount)
+Alternate Unit Support (In Lieu of Curb or Slab Mount) -

 A non-combustible sleeper rail can be used in the unit curb support area.
 If sleeper rails cannot be used, support the long sides of the unit with a minimum of 3 equally spaced 4-in. x 4-in.
 (102 mm x 102 mm) pads on each side.